nimazzo/website-backend/README.md

 ### Set up Environment Variables

 + `CONTENT_PATH`: Path where the content of the website will be uploaded to.
+In production this will point to a named volume inside the Docker container, while in development it must be set to a local directory that is writable by the application.
 + `SECURITY_BRUTEFORCE_DEFENDER_BLOCK_TIME`: Time for which an IP address will be blocked after too many failed login attempts.
 + `SECURITY_CREATE_PUBLIC_TOKEN`: If set to `true`, a public token (`00000000`) will be created on application startup.